 Teaching Very Able Pupils

-As in all grammar schools, the girls in each year group are of a very high level of ability.
-There is, however, a further recognised category of pupil, i.e. very able or gifted, who require a provision which is specially sympathetic and flexible.
-The size and philosophy of Hunterhouse College has made it attractive to such girls.
+As in all grammar schools, the students in each year group are of a very high level of ability.
+There is, however, a further recognised category of student, i.e. very able or gifted, who require a provision which is specially sympathetic and flexible.
+The size and philosophy of Hunterhouse College has made it attractive to such students.

-The parents of any girls in this category are advised to consult the Principal about their needs as early as possible.
-Enrichment and extension work is provided for very able girls within the framework of mainstream provision.
+The parents of any students in this category are advised to consult the Principal about their needs as early as possible.
+Enrichment and extension work is provided for very able students within the framework of mainstream provision.
 The skills of the very talented are extended through Music, Sport and Drama as well.